prabirshrestha/FluentHttp/README.md

 	}

 ### Making synchronous requests
 Unlike most of the rest libraries, FluentHttp only supports async web requests.
-But you can still make it behave like a synchronous request by calling EndExecute right after BeginExecute.

-    // Execute the request then call EndRequest immediately so it behaves synchronously. var response = request.EndExecute(request.BeginExecute(null, null));
+But there is a fake synchrouns method which allows you to make async method synchronsou.

+    var ar = request.Execute();

 ## License
 Apache License 2.0